-In March 2006, we began an Investigator Sponsored Trial ("IST") of NEUPREX® at the Southwestern Medical Center in Dallas for patients with severe burns.
-This investigator sponsored trial joins with another trial initiated in October of 2003 for pediatric open heart surgery patients.
-Later in 2006, we anticipate that a third IST will begin in allogeneic HSCT.
-The HSCT studies may provide proofs of concept for acute radiation syndrome for possible biodefense application.
+In March of 2006, XOMA began an Investigator Sponsored Trial ("IST") of NEUPREX® at the Southwestern Medical Center in Dallas for patients with severe burns.
+In July, the first patient was dosed under this trial.
+This IST joins with another IST initiated in October of 2003 for pediatric open heart surgery patients.
+In the fourth quarter, XOMA expects to begin a third trial for NEUPREX® in allogeneic hematopoietic stem cell transplant ("HSCT") at two clinics operated by the Harvard Medical School.
+In addition to their conventional medical application in oncology, the HSCT studies may provide proofs of concept for the use of NEUPREX® in acute radiation syndrome as a possible biodefense indication.